cosmos/sdk-tutorials/voter-legacy/index.md

 ![Application screenshot](./1.png)

-We will be creating a simple poll application, in which a user can sign in, create polls, cast votes and see voting results.
-Creating a poll will cost 200 tokens, voting is free, and both actions will be available only for signed in users.
+Create a simple poll application so a user can sign in, create polls, cast votes, and see voting results.
+Creating a poll costs 200 tokens, voting is free, and actions are restricted to signed-in users.

 ## Requirements

-For this tutorial we will be using [Starport](https://github.com/tendermint/starport) v0.14.0, an easy to use tool for building blockchains.
+This tutorial uses [Starport](https://github.com/tendermint/starport) v0.14.0, a developer-friendly interface for building blockchains with the Cosmos SDK.
 To install `starport` into `/usr/local/bin`, run the following command:

 ```
 curl https://get.starport.network/starport@v0.14.0! | bash